ava-labs/hypersdk/examples/tokenvm/README.md

 storage format also makes it possible to parallelize the execution of any fills that don't touch the same order (there may be hundreds or thousands of orders for the same pair, so this stil allows parallelization within a single pair unlike a pool-based trading mechanism like an AMM).
+This parallelism will take effect as soon as it is re-added upstream by the `hypersdk` (no action required in the `tokenvm`).

 #### In-Memory Order Book
 To make it easier for clients to interact with the `tokenvm`, it comes bundled